caligin/pagebreakers/README.md

 - merge as one bookmarket?
 First click scrambles, second onwards scramble + increase size. (is it even possible? is it useful? is it good UX?)
 - be able to jibberishify non-ascii characters?
 (Right-to-left languages, ideogram-based languages, other...?)
+- scalable makefile? for now minimal deps, but want to urlencode to support firefox, need &-escape to use sed... might want to add tests...

 ## Acknowledgements